DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 I have to say that my first encounter with PrettyLittleThing has been really positive.
-And although both looks are a little different to my normal style, they’ve helped me in my quest to get outside of my comfort zone and dump some of the old rules of dressing that I weirdly still stick to.
+Although both looks are a little different to my normal style, this style challenge has helped me in my quest to think outside the box more and dump some of the old rules of dressing that I weirdly still stick to.

-Overall, the sizing is really great, I went for my usual size in everything, they’re decent quality for the price point, and the designs are fun.
-I can definitely see me wearing the dress a lot when the weather warms up a bit and I’m really looking forward to styling the wide leg trousers with flats and the wrap top with a roll neck for a more casual look.
+Overall, PLT+ sizing is really great.
+I went for my usual size in everything, it’s decent quality for the price point, and the designs are fun.
+I can definitely see me wearing the dress a lot when the weather warms up a bit and I’m really looking forward to styling the wide leg trousers with flats, and the wrap top with a roll neck for a more casual look.